-The Commission shall be the primary policy-making and coordinating body to guaranteee the implementation and full exercise of the right to adequate food.
-It shall exercise monitoring and oversight functions, apply human rights principles, conduct objective impact assessment on all government policies, programs and projects prior to adoption and implementation, work in close cooperation with civil society organizations and use all available resources of the government and private bodies or organizations for the efficient and effective implementation of this Act.
-It shall formulate a national food policy and implement programs of action to eradicate hunger, in coordination with relevant government agencies and in consultations with civil society organizations and the private sector.
+The Commission shall be the primary policy-making and coordinating body to guarantee the full exercise and realization of the right to adequate food.
+It shall exercise monitoring and oversight functions, apply human rights principles, conduct objective impact assessment on all government policies, programs and projects prior to adoption and implementation, work in close cooperation and coordination with relevant government agencies as well as civil society organizations and use all available public and private resources for the efficient and effective implementation of this Act.

+The Commission shall also formulate a national food policy (NFP) and implement programs of action to eradicate hunger, achieve food security, improve nutrition, and promote sustainable agriculture, in coordination and consultation with relevant government agencies, civil society organizations, and the private sector.